UKCloud/documentation/articles/azure/azs-how-retrieve-quota-ps.md

 ## Prerequisites

-Ensure your PowerShell environment is setup as detailed in [Configure the Azure Stack user's PowerShell environment](azs-how-configure-powershell-users.md).
+Ensure your PowerShell environment is setup as detailed in [Configure the Azure Stack Hub user's PowerShell environment](azs-how-configure-powershell-users.md).

 ## Declare variables